squid-cache/squid-cache.github.io/Features/HTTPS.rst

 == Direct SSL/TLS connection to a reverse proxy ==

 Squid-2.5 and later can terminate TLS or SSL connections.
 You must have built with ''--enable-ssl''.
 See SquidConf:https_port for more information.
+Squid-3.5 and later autodetect the availability of ssl librarioes (GnuTLS or openss) and enable the functionality if available.
+If openssl is installed in a nonstandard location you may need to use the ''with-openssl=PATH'' configure option.
+See ''configure --help'' for details

 This is perhaps most useful in a surrogate (aka, http accelerator, reverse proxy) configuration.
 Simply configure Squid with a normal [[ConfigExamples#Reverse_Proxy_.28Acceleration.29|reverse proxy]] configuration using port 443 and SSL certificate details on an SquidConf:https_port line.